Remelens/holtzman/README.md

 ./server
 ```

-The server will listening at port 8000.
+The server will listening at port 8000 and you can view it at http://localhost:8000/

 If you want to change the port, edit the variable "PORT" in `server.cpp`, then recompile the proj.